cyclic-software/docs/docs/concepts/database.md

 :::tip  Local Dev
 When deployed Cyclic apps are directly integrated with AWS resources with no need for any additional config.
-When developing and interacting with AWS on local, use credentials provided on the `Data / Storage` tab of an app.
+When developing and interacting with AWS locally, use credentials provided on the `Data / Storage` tab of an app.

 ![Transaction Request](/img/cyclic/creds.png "Transaction Request")